kayemeln/group10-IoT-project/README.md

-# group10-IoT-project
+# Automatic Party Entry - CS7NS2

-Six of Trinity's finest engineers embark on a state-of-the-art Automatic Party Entry project
+- **Branches:** Perhaps we can all create our own branch for the things we are working on?